 If you’re coming from Tbilisi via the Kakheti Highway (recommended if you’re spending your first night in Sighnaghi), then you can start your wine tasting adventure as soon as you enter the region.

-Most wineries on the highway are very commercial but there are a couple of good ones before you reach Sighnaghi, including Giuaani Winery and Vallino Wine Cellar.
-Giuaani in particular has lovely grounds and knowledgeable staff.
-Tour and tasting packages start from 30-40 GEL per person.
+Most wineries along the highway are very commercial but there are a couple of good ones before you reach Sighnaghi, including Giuaani Winery and Vallino Wine Cellar.
+Giuaani in Manavi village has particularly lovely grounds and knowledgeable staff.
+Tour and tasting packages start from 35 GEL per person (see the full program here).

 A table laid out with wine glasses, bottles and a plate of finger food in Sighnaghi, Georgia.